fortian/mwmg/config/pcapper/README.md

 - `time` is the UNIX timestamp since the epoch, with microsecond precision, from the header of the packet.

-- `src-addr` and `dest-addr` are the dotted-quad IP addresses of the packet's source and destination.
+- `src-addr` and `dest-addr` are the dotted-quad IPv4 addresses of the packet's source and destination.

 - `src-port` and `dest-port` are the unsigned 16-bit port numbers of the